ksu-is/pong-game.Fall2020/README.md

 The main goal is to make the game run seamlessly with no apparent issues.
 We plan to add some neat features that don’t already exist in the code such as a enhanced scoreboard with a timer, and the ability for the paddles to wrap around the screen for easier use.

 ## How to Play
-Move the left paddle by 'w' for up and 's' for down.
-Move the right paddle by 'up' arrow and 'down' arrow
+Move the left paddle by pressing 'w' for up and 's' for down.
+Move the right paddle by pressing 'up' arrow and 'down' arrow.
+Move the top paddle by pressing 't' for left and 'y' for right.
+Move the bottom paddle by pressing 'v' for left and 'b' for right.
 ## Road Map
 * <p>[x] Establish teams and get approved topic</p>
 * <p>[x] Download/Clone Joe's repository</p>